Kahe Kai

 No analysis available

-I searched for card/fob access terms like keycard entry, fob access, or electronic access systems.
-The remarks do not mention any card-based security, so this feature is not supported by the public remarks.
+I looked for card/fob access terms such as keycard entry, fob access, or card reader systems.
+The remarks do not mention any card-based security access, so this feature is unsupported.

 No analysis available

-The remarks directly describe scheduled security shifts and dedicated night security service.
-That is strong evidence that the building has security patrol or similar ongoing security coverage.
+I searched for security patrol, roving security, or patrolled building language.
+The public remarks directly describe scheduled security shifts and dedicated night security, which is strong evidence of security patrol service.

 No analysis available